Sign in

 Why a mock meet?

 Each year, we add new families to our team, and the board spends a lot of time preaching about the values of volunteering.
 However, we also send out a lot of information about the team in a short amount of time, which can be overwhelming for those who haven't done this before.
-So, starting in 2025, we are running a mock meet during the evening practices to give new families an opportunity to experience how a real meet works, but with leniency and time for questions!
+To help families understand everything, we schedule a mock meet during the first two weeks of practice (when practices are in the evenings) so families can see what a real meet looks like, ask questions, and learn how to perform some of the volunteer roles.

 Okay, so what is it?